FUTURE REGIONAL STATION WITH A STORIED PAST

 Consistent and historically acceptable brass railings and banisters would need to be selected.
 I have endeavored to create a stair to the Main Waiting Room that is in keeping with the historical style; a "Fancy" version with center rail is included in the main file. (watch nobody gets impaled) The existing side doors of the Main Waiting Room would lead onto the (same) higher level, giving access to an ADA ramp leading to the first platform as shown, and to the thirty-foot-wide cross-platform concourse at the head of the tracks.
 All the stairs are minimum 12' wide with 18" treads.
 All within the confines of Blinder's airy train shed.

 The top five tracks (new) would accommodate twelve-car trains for storage without blocking anything, and have relatively high train capacity for purposes of commuter service.
-Regional service to Washington or Albany Proper would be possible with addition of two short one-track connections located elsewhere and not shown in the file, which is a work in progress, and which it is hoped can be hosted somewhere.
-(Reviving the Albany (proper) station is seen as an essential exigency of any regional rail planning scheme worth its salt - by no one save your humble station proposer.
-And no, having a chairlift across the Hudson is not a viable competitive option.)
+Regional service to Washington or Albany Proper would be possible with addition of two short one-track connections located elsewhere and not shown in the file - which is a work in progress, and which it is hoped can be hosted somewhere.
+Reviving the Albany (proper) station is seen as an essential exigency of any regional rail planning scheme worth its salt - by no one save your humble station proposer.
+And no, having a chairlift across the Hudson is not a viable competitive solution.

-With the space vacated by the "Connection" - and advent of passengers transferring on foot to a revived station on the Boonton Line - the locally revived rail scenario would set in motion a long-overdue revival of the dormant Pine Street area to the north (They didn't build that big Catholic church there for nothing.) as well as the area now occupied by the "Connection" and it station.
-Pre-war, the logical expectation would have been that the Terminal and Boonton Line stations would provide permanent high-profile viability of the areas surrounding and between them.
-So you get your choice for making the transfer: tony Pine Sreet - or the route of the now disconnected Connection, bucolically rethought as a broad, treed and landscaped boulevard.
-Passengers transferring between the two stations in Montclair would not be very many since from most places in Newark it would be easier to get on at North Newark or take the subway to Forest Hill (see below) with several other convenient options for passengers coming from points east and Manhattan.
+With the space vacated by the "Connection" - and advent of passengers transferring on foot to a revived station on the Boonton Line - the locally revived rail scenario would set in motion a long-overdue revival of the dormant Pine Street area to the north (They didn't build that big church there for nothing.) as well as the area now occupied by the "Connection" and it station.
+Pre-war, the logical expectation would have been that the Montclair Terminal and the Boonton Line station would provide permanent high-profile viability of the areas surrounding and between them.
+So you get your choice for making the transfer: tony Pine Sreet - or the route of the in-future disconnected Connection, bucolically rethought as a broad, treed and landscaped minimally paved boulevard.
+Passengers transferring between the two stations in Montclair would not be very many in any case, since from most places in Newark it would be easier to get on at North Newark or take the subway to Forest Hill (see below) with several other convenient options for passengers coming from points east and Manhattan.

 While NJ Transit performed a miracle in the 1980's, that is long past.
-The racketeering of the now-freight-carrier-only entities has spread to the state agencies, with boards composed of obsequious dilettantes in total thrall to the freight carrier/railroad engineering/FRA revolving door cabal... and that's how it works - or disfunctions - don't let anyone tell you otherwise.
-In the form of big companies like Parsons-Brinkerhof (or whatever they're calling themselves this month) the rail planning racket originating here has recently spread EVEN TO ENGLAND in the form of the unfortunate HS2, whereas they've been active in their destructiveness in Germany and Austria for well over a decade, with large amounts spent in good faith on several pieces of seriously flawed infrastructure built and unbuilt.
+Effects of the racketeering of the now-freight-only entities has spread to the state agencies, with boards composed largely of obsequious dilettantes in total thrall to the freight carrier/railroad engineering/FRA revolving door cabal... and that's how it works - or disfunctions - don't let anyone tell you otherwise.
+In the form of big companies like Parsons-Brinkerhof (or whatever they're called) the rail planning racket originating here has recently spread EVEN TO ENGLAND in the form of the unfortunate HS2, whereas they've been active in their destructiveness in Germany and Austria for well over a decade, with large amounts spent in good faith on several pieces of seriously flawed infrastructure built and unbuilt.
 (This occurred after Germany in particular got off to a fantastic start post-war, upgrading and abbreviating old passenger lines with many modern, high-speed tunnels and other heroic means.)
 Emperor Franz Joseph was a better railroad engineer than these dolts.
 And it's not accidental.
 Twenty-five years and still no acceptable design for the trans-Hudson tunnel. (see here) The dithering is a (lucrative) part of the act.
 But don't think the first iteration was cancelled because of Christie playing the curmudgeonly miser - Weinstein and LaHood were begging him to call it off.
 They were faced with a 300-member class action displacement suit.
-(No one knows that; it's been put on the index; I was in contact with counsel for the suing entities.)
+(No one knows that; it's been put on the index; I was in contact with counsel for the suing entities.
+They stopped it.)